Leica V-LUX 5 vs Nikon D780

 Studio photographers will appreciate that the Nikon D780 (unlike the V-LUX 5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the V-LUX 5 and the D780 are recent models that are part of the current product line-up.
 The V-LUX 5 replaced the earlier Leica V-LUX Typ 114, while the D780 followed on from the Nikon D750.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the V-LUX 5 and D780 can be found, respectively, in the Leica V-LUX 5 Manual (free pdf) or the online Nikon D780 Manual.

 So how do things add up?
 Is the Leica V-LUX 5 better than the Nikon D780 or vice versa?
 The listing below highlights the relative strengths of the two models.